Classic Timeline: 1 | 2, 3, 4/F/Final

 - Fake Memories: His real name is Iori Aoi, an Ordinary High-School Student in his 3rd year which comes from a world without Humongous Mecha with his parents and older sister.
 One day, he and his classmate Amari were brought over to Al-Warth and inducted into the Keepers of Order, complete with false memories of training there for several years.

-- Hotblooded: Of the Kuudere Type-1 variant.
-Iori mentioned he doesnt have the Awesome Ego to proclaim philosophies straight to peoples faces like Might and Wataru.
+- Hot-Blooded: Of the Sugar-and-Ice Personality variant.
+Iori mentioned he doesn’t have the Awesome Ego to proclaim philosophies straight to people’s faces like Might and Wataru.

 - I Choose to Stay: Chooses to stay in Al-Warth in both endings to tie up some loose ends rather than return to his and Amari's Earth.